STD You Might Have Without Knowing about it

 Getting a clean bill of health after your regular visit to the doctor does not necessarily mean that you do not have to worry about STDs.
 That is a very dangerous assumption because it can lead to an outbreak of disease at dangerous, perhaps fatal stages.

-We at STI clinic in London have taken the time to explain to you why you might not be aware that you have STD.
+We at www.sticlinic.london have taken the time to explain to you why you might not be aware that you have STD.

 You Have Not Been Tested For Stds